What Defenses Are Available for PC 664/187 Attempted Murder?

 So, if you want the best, you've come to the right place.
 Let me put my decades of experience to work for you – the thousands of cases I've defended and had much success with.

 Pick up the phone now and ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
-The Hedding Law Firm provides a free case evaluation by phone or fill out the contact form.
+The Hedding Law Firm provides a free case evaluation by phone or by filling out the contact form.